esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

    modification.
 For example, std::vector is available for use.
 The standard implementations rely on exceptions for error handling, which is not available for the ESP, and in any case there is no access to the underlying code.

+   Instrumenting the code with the OOM debug option and calls to ``ESP.getFreeHeap()`` will help the process of finding leaks.

 *Some techniques for reducing memory usage*